kakemonoTM/Echo-VR-SUHTM/README.md

 look in _local there should be a config.json then put the config.json file in _local in the games files location

-any problems running the servers feel free to join https://discord.gg/xZWkVZQqZq and do @kakemono#0 in #off-topic
+any problems running the servers feel free to dm me on discord @kakemono#0

 ## Special Thanks to

-special thanks to UnusualNorm for creating Decho (https://github.com/UnusualNorm/Decho)
+# special thanks to UnusualNorm for creating Decho (https://github.com/UnusualNorm/Decho)

 Decho is custom servers for newer Echo Version  34.4.631547.1

+# special thanks to EchoVR Custom Servers for never giving up on Echo VR

+their discord server is https://discord.gg/xZWkVZQqZq